-by the Assistant Vice President
+by the Associate Vice President

 A major division in the University calls on the Office of Opportunity Development and Diversity Education Planning (ODDEP) to discuss possible ways to move employees to a better understanding of the concept of diversity, civility and equal opportunity.